 An additive used to slow the degradation of lubricants by oxidation.
 Oxidation is degradation caused by chemical reactions with oxygen.
-These reactions change the chemical composition and properties of a lubricant.
+These reactions change the chemical composition, alter the properties and shorten the service life of a lubricant.

 The lubricating fluid in a grease can be mineral oil (derived from petroleum), a synthetic fluid, or a vegetable based fluid.
 Lubricant base fluids are divided into five groups, defined by the American Petroleum Institute (API) as follows:

-The apparent viscosity of grease refers to flow under applied shear measured according to ASTM D1092.
-Apparent viscosity versus shear can be useful in predicting pressure drops in a grease distribution system under steady-state flow conditions at constant temperature.
+The apparent viscosity of grease is the ratio of shear stress to shear rate as measured by ASTM D1092 or other techniques.
+It is a function of temperature and shear rate.
+A graph of apparent viscosity versus shear is used to predict the pressure drop in a grease distribution system under steady-state flow conditions at constant temperature.

 Characteristics of a lubricating grease that are observed by visual inspection: Bloom, Bulk Appearance, Color, Luster and Texture.

-The motive force per unit area for fluid flow.
+The force applied per unit area of fluid to sustain flow.